Dsr00715/steam-chat-bot/README.md

 If you want to get help, or want any other programming job done, feel free to contact me at my steam profile: https://steamcommunity.com/id/jegerkatten

+Changelog i made to bot!
+1) added game "570" to be played
+2) Added welcome message when someone adds bot.